mattoraptor/supergreat/server/README.md

 ## Sublime Text 3
 I followed some of https://mattbrictson.com/sublime-text-3-recommendations for setting up sublime.
-Especially the linter and the auto-complete everywhere
+Especially the linter (I want to be idiomatic if possible) and the auto-complete everywhere

 For more information, see the
 [*Ruby on Rails Tutorial* book](http://www.railstutorial.org/book).